carlo-colombo/blog/source/_drafts/Track-functions-call-in-Elixir-applications-with-Google-Analytics.md

       values = unquote(
         args
         |> Enum.map(fn arg ->  quote do
-            # allow to access a value ad runtime knowing the name
+            # allow to access a value at runtime knowing the name
             # elixir macros are hygienic so it's necessary to mark it
             # explicitly
             var!(unquote(arg))